gjbex/Fortran-MOOC/practice/Week_05/capstone_exercises.md

 ## Question 2

-Use grpof to see how much time is spent on initializing the matrices versus computing the matrix-matrix product in the previous expercise.
+Use gprof to see how much time is spent on initializing the matrices versus computing the matrix-matrix product in the previous expercise.